countly command optional-parameters

 countly backup on the command line, or provide a cron job that runs every day or week.
 This cron job ideally backs up Countly data to a directory of your choice.

-The following command backs up database, Countly configuration & user files (e.g app images, user images, certificates, etc).
+The following command backs up database, Countly configuration, and user files (e.g app images, user images, certificates, etc).

 countly backup /var/backups/countly